sgoodluck/sgoodluck.github.io/content/posts/you-really-should-use-debuggers.md

 ### Better for learning {#better-for-learning}

 If you are jumping into an existing project at work or contributing to an open source project, using the debugger is one of the most efficient ways to become familiar with a new codebase.
-You can simply run the debugger and watch the code execute step-by-step and quickly develop a sense of how the program functions..
+You can simply run the debugger and watch the code execute step-by-step and quickly develop a sense of how the program functions.

 ### Why doesn't everyone use them? {#why-doesn-t-everyone-use-them}